What are the aims of this leaflet?

-An area of redness develops and enlarges, often slowly with an ill-defined edge in cellulitis, and more suddenly with a sharp edge in erysipelas.
+An area of red or darker skin develops and enlarges.
 Swelling and blisters may then develop, which can be filled with clear fluid or blood.
 As the blister top comes off, a raw area of skin can be seen.
 In severe cases, areas of skin may turn purple or black.
-There may be red streaks in the skin above the affected area.
+There may be red or darker streaks of colour running towards the body in the skin above affected areas on the legs.

 How will cellulitis and erysipelas be diagnosed?

 Cellulitis and erysipelas are diagnosed by the typical appearance and symptoms.
 A skin swab or blood tests may be taken to try to identify the bacteria in the laboratory; however, identification of the bacteria is rarely possible.

 The severity can range from mild to severe.
 This will depend on how large the affected area is, which part of the body is affected (erysipelas of the face is more serious) and if there are any other health problems such as an impaired immune system or poorly controlled diabetes.
 Cellulitis and erysipelas can also lead to complications:

 - Septicaemia, also known as blood poisoning or sepsis (bacteria spreading through the blood, making the person very ill)